SimSpin v2.6.0 -- Constructing synthetic spectral IFU cubes for comparison with observational surveys: RESULTS

 It is important to remember that the underlying templates used to construct the observed galaxy do have some intrinsic line-spread-function, as shown in Table \ref{tab:templates}.
 Hence, when using spectral templates to fit the SimSpin spectral cubes with pPXF, it is important that we do match the fitting templates to the true underlying LSF, which is dependent on the templates from which the cube has been made ($\lambda_{\text{LSF}}^{templates} = 2.51$ \AA{} in the case of E-MILES SimSpin cubes and $\lambda_{\text{LSF}}^{templates} = 3$ \AA{} in the case of \textsc{BC03} SimSpin cubes).
 When performing the pPXF fit using the E-MILES templates to fit the model spectra, we do convolve the fitting templates with the root-square difference between the \textsc{BC03} and E-MILES line spread function (i.e. $\sqrt{3^{2} - 2.51^{2}} = 1.64$\AA{} and $\sqrt{2.51^{2} - 2.51^{2}} = 0$\AA), due to the fact that the intrinsic templates from which the mock observation has been built have a greater LSF than the templates used to perform the fit.

 We compare the output of the pPXF run in this case to a kinematic data cube run using the same parameters, but this time with \texttt{method = "velocity"}.
-We expect that the observed kinematics will be consistent within the noise.
+We expect that the observed kinematics will be consistent within the noise and the resolution of the telescope.
 The resulting comparison can be seen visually for our disk model in Figures \ref{fig:cs1_disk_E-MILES} and \ref{fig:cs1_disk_BC03}.
 Similar plots for each of the models built for these tests can be found in \ref{app:cs1}.
 Visually, it is clear that the E-MILES spectral cube comparison in Figure \ref{fig:cs1_disk_E-MILES} is much more consistent than the BC03 spectral cube comparison in Figure \ref{fig:cs1_disk_BC03}.
 However, in both cases the residual distributions are centred around zero.
 In the recovery of the kinematics in the \textsc{BC03} example, we struggle to find a sufficiently good fit, with the $\chi^2$/DOF averaging $\simeq 4$, as opposed to the E-MILES comparison value of $\simeq 1$.
-We believe this is due to template mismatch with pPXF.
+We believe this is due to mismatch between the templates used for cube generation and for fitting with pPXF.
+As discussed in \citetoggle{Nanni2023iMaNGASSP}, the biases introduced through the adoption of different spectral models are important to consider.
+Here, we demonstrate the impact of these biases.
+It is important to note, of course, that the spread of residuals recorded in both cases are within the velocity resolution of the telescope used.

 In Figure \ref{fig:cs1_hist}, we show the residual differences between the kinematic and spectral cubes as a histogram for each model and spectral template set.
 This allows us to directly compare the differences between spectral cubes built with the E-MILES and \textsc{BC03} templates.
 At low redshift and with no additional LSF effects, we see that the two methods (\texttt{"spectral"} and \texttt{"velocity"}) compare quite nicely, with all resulting residuals centred around zero.
 As noted visually from the kinematic maps, there is a broader difference between the returned kinematics for the \textsc{BC03} SimSpin cubes fit with the E-MILES templates through pPXF.